SAYbaw/Gotham/microbit_Functions2_Guide.md

 ![](https://github.com/SAYbaw/Gotham/blob/main/images/microbit/functions2/Screen%20Shot%202023-04-30%20at%209.39.32%20PM.png)

 ### Look for timer definition in the JavaScript code
 *NOTE: YOUR LINE NUMBERS MAY NOT BE THE SAME AS THOSE PICTURED.
-LOOK FOR THE WORD...* **function timer** *FOLLOWED ON THE NEXT LINE BY THE WORD **for**
+LOOK FOR THE WORD...* **function timer** *FOLLOWED ON THE NEXT LINE BY THE WORD* **for (**
 ![](https://github.com/SAYbaw/Gotham/blob/main/images/microbit/functions2/Screen%20Shot%202023-04-30%20at%209.41.12%20PM.png)

-close up on for loop
+### A close up on the 'for' loop
 ![](https://github.com/SAYbaw/Gotham/blob/main/images/microbit/functions2/Screen%20Shot%202023-04-30%20at%209.44.46%20PM.png)

-edited for loop
+### Edit the 'for' loop in JavaScript

+    for (let index = num; index > 0; index2--)
+Change the first 0 to num, <= 4 to > 0 and index++ to index--.
+This will make our timer count down instead of up.
 ![](https://github.com/SAYbaw/Gotham/blob/main/images/microbit/functions2/Screen%20Shot%202023-04-30%20at%209.46.10%20PM.png)

-timer function complete
+### Switch back to blocks.
+This is what your timer function should look like when complete.
 ![](https://github.com/SAYbaw/Gotham/blob/main/images/microbit/functions2/Screen%20Shot%202023-04-30%20at%209.47.48%20PM.png)

-forever block befores isRunning
+### Get isRunning from Variables and bring it over to your 'forever' block
+You are going to place it directly into the if statement block.
+You DO NOT need a comparator from the logic menu.
+It may look like it will not fit.
 ![](https://github.com/SAYbaw/Gotham/blob/main/images/microbit/functions2/Screen%20Shot%202023-04-30%20at%2011.22.32%20PM.png)

-forever with isRunning
+### isRunning will fit and snap in place or the if block
 ![](https://github.com/SAYbaw/Gotham/blob/main/images/microbit/functions2/Screen%20Shot%202023-04-30%20at%2011.22.54%20PM.png)

 led menu for toggle